iswinternear/Function-Frontend2/README.md

 To run this program, I recommend using Gitpod.
 To open, click the link here: https://gitpod.io/.

-Click "New Workspace" button and paste this link: https://github.com/iswinternear/Function-Frontend.git
+Click "New Workspace" button and paste this link: https://github.com/iswinternear/Function-Frontend2.git

-Create a terminal and type these commands
+Create three terminal and type these commands

-npm install

-npm start

-This will redirect you to a new tab with the localhost:3000.
+In the first terminal, type: npm i

+In the second terminal, type: npx hardhat node

+In the third terminal, type: npx hardhat run --network localhost scripts/deploy.js

+Go back to the first terminal and type: npm run dev

-Click the "Connect Wallet" button to connect your Metamask wallet to the app.
-After successfully connecting your wallet to the app, it will display your address and the balance inside your wallet.
+Click the "Connect MetaMask Wallet" button to connect your Metamask wallet to the app.
+After successfully connecting your wallet to the app, it will display your address and the balance inside your wallet, and two buttons: Deposit 1 ETH and Withdraw 1 ETH.

 ## Authors